 Even the best planners need a little help

-I consider myself lucky to have spent 24+ years in a career I truly believe in, one that adds value to an organization by drawing upon our key strengths and knowledge of the hospitality industry to successfully plan and execute meetings and events.
+I consider myself lucky to have worked in a career I truly believe in, one that adds value to an organization by drawing upon our key strengths and knowledge of the hospitality industry to successfully plan and execute meetings and events.

 I want to share what I learned in my career as a corporate meeting and event planner to help you be all you can be in this challenging, ever-changing marketplace in which we have the privilege to work.
 This is why I wrote “The Meeting Planning Process: A Guide to Planning Successful Meetings,” a go-to guide for meeting planners, administrative and/or other professionals at all levels,

 I firmly believe it is not just one person who makes a meeting or event happen, but rather a well led TEAM of dedicated, enthusiastic, talented individuals who come together to do what they do best to help organizations exceed program objectives and make them SHINE.
 You can do this!

 I also believe there is a right way and a wrong way to go about planning a meeting (or any project for that matter) and that it is the PROCESS or system we use to get us started that can either keep us on track or send us off the rails.

 The planning and executing of a meeting can be very daunting for someone who has never planned a meeting before or for someone who plans only an occasional meeting or two; BUT, it will be far less daunting if you begin the process with a PLAN – one that:

 Establishes goals and objectives and key messages.

 Identifies key action items and the multitude of tasks in sequential order that must be accomplished.

 Includes a time line for completing tasks and the person or people responsible.